Why New Zealand Hates Possums

 A history of possums in New Zealand

-The possums’ life in New Zealand began when they were introduced for the fur trade in 1987 from Australia where they are a protected species.
-In their native land, possums fit in with the ecosystem where they are threatened by dingoes, bush fires and less vegetation for dinner.
+The possums’ life in New Zealand began when they were introduced for the fur trade in 1837 from Australia (where they are a protected species).
+In their native land, possums fit in with the ecosystem where they are threatened by dingoes, bush fires and less vegetation for dinner to stop population numbers from soaring.

 But the nocturnal species have been living the high life in New Zealand where there is plenty of shelter and varied food supplies, all the while not being threatened by any predator but man.
 The only place not possum-worthy is in the rainy mountainous regions of Fiordland.